minvws/nl-rdo-manon/examples/tutorial/README.md

 @use "@minvws/manon-themes/basic-bold";
 ```

-We need to add the necessary HTML elements to create a layout for our page.
+Second we need to add the necessary HTML elements to create a layout for our
+page.
 Let's update our `index.html` file:

 ```html
 <!doctype html>